m-vatan/System-Architecture-of-IoT/lab3_instructions.md

 thing, we will create the key pair and register the public key with AWS IoT in one step.

-1. Create a folder in `project_home` and call it `Publisher_Sim`.
-We will store certificates related to the new thing here.
+1. In the VM, the folder `Publisher_Sim` will be used to store certificates related to the new thing.
 2. From the left menu, go to _Greengrass_ and _Groups_.
 3. Click _Devices_ and _Add Device_.
 4. Choose _Create a new device_.